Scroll down to find out more about our Trust Members:

 Mrs Gwen Collins

-Mrs Collins has worked in the healthcare sector for over 20 years in England and also in the United Arab Emirates.
+Mrs Collins was a founding member of the Trust.
+She has worked in the healthcare sector for over 20 years in England and also in the United Arab Emirates.
 From 2010-12, Mrs Collins was the Deputy Chief Nurse East of England Strategic Health Authority and professional leader for over 20,000 staff across the Midlands & East region.

 Mrs Collins was the Global Chief Nurse and Director for Clinical Governance & Quality for BUPA from 2013- 2016 and served as the professional lead for over a 30,000 strong nursing workforce.
 Within her BUPA role, Mrs Collins was the organisational lead for the development, implementation and monitoring of the Clinical Governance and Quality programme across the world.
 She was responsible for the provision of specialist & unique advice, analysis and consultancy in order to facilitate delivery of the clinical governance program & contribute to the achievement of operational excellence for all 32 million customers.